Office of Admissions-Campus Recruitment

 Queen Lili‘uokalani Center for Student Services 309

-The Program Against Violence to Women (PAVW) provides training and education to students, faculty, and staff around issues of stalking, relationship violence, and sexual assault.
-Housed under the Women’s Center, the PAVW also coordinates a campus-community partner response team which meets regularly to develop, implement, and evaluate victim-centered policies and procedures related to sexual and relationship violence issues for UH Manoa students.
-PAVW also provides information and referrals to survivors of sexual and relationship violence.
+The PAU (Prevention, Awareness, Understanding) Violence Program provides training and education to students, faculty, and staff around issues of relationship violence, sexual assault, and stalking.
+Housed under the Women's Center, the PAU Violence Program also coordinates a campus-community partner response team known as the Sexual Assault Task Force, which meets regularly to develop, implement, and evaluate victim-centered policies and procedure related to sexual and relationship violence issues for UH Manoa students.
+PAU Violence also provides crisis support and referrals to survivors of sexual and relationship violence.

 Queen Lili‘uokalani Center for Student Services 413

-The Senior Citizen Visitor Program (SCVP), administered by Student Equity, Excellence, and Diversity (SEED), is available to residents of Hawai‘i who are age 60 years and older.
+The Senior Citizen Visitor Program (SCVP) or Na Kupuna, administered by Student Equity, Excellence, and Diversity (SEED), is available to residents of Hawai‘i who are age 60 years and older.
 The program allows senior citizens to participate in UH Manoa classes offered during the fall and spring semesters, provided they have the consent of the instructor.
-Participation in SCVP entitles the visitor to use libraries and other UH facilities.
 Visitors are exempt from tuition; course credit is not awarded, and permanent records are not maintained.
 Senior citizens wishing to receive credit for courses must apply for admission to the university and must pay all tuition and fees.

 Office of Student Equity, Excellence, and Diversity

-The Office of Student Equity, Excellence, and Diversity (SEED) continues to coordinate various projects and committees at UH Manoa and other campuses to support students with disabilities; Native Hawaiians and ethnic groups underrepresented in higher education; women; lesbian, gay, bisexual, transgendered, and intersex students; and academically talented students as well as under-prepared and disadvantaged students.
+The Office of Student Equity, Excellence, and Diversity (SEED) coordinates various programs, projects, and committees at UH Manoa and other campuses that support diversity on our campus, including services for students with disabilities, Native Hawaiians, and ethnic groups underrepresented in higher education, women, lesbian, gay, bisexual, transgendered, and intersex students, academically talented students, as well as underprepared and disadvantaged students.

-SEED administers several programs aimed at specific constituencies: Bridge to Hope, Children’s Center, College Opportunities Program, Graduate and Professional Access, Health Careers Opportunities Program, KOKUA, Kua‘ana Student Services, LGBT Center, Office of Multicultural Students Services, UH Manoa SEED Academy, Senior Citizen Visitor Program, and the Women’s Center.
-In addition, SEED has underway major grant funded programs: GEAR UP Manoa Farrington Complex, GEAR UP Manoa Waipahu Complex, Kahuewai Ola, Manawa Kûpono, Manoa Educational Talent Search, Na Pua No‘eau, Program for Afterschool Literacy Support, and the Sexual Violence Prevention Program.
+SEED administers several programs aimed at specific constituencies such as: Bridge to Hope, Children’s Center, College Opportunities Program, Graduate and Professional Access, Health Careers Opportunities Program, KOKUA, Kua‘ana Student Services, LGBTI Center, Office of Multicultural Students Services, Senior Citizen Visitor Program, and the Women’s Center.
+In addition, SEED has major grant-funded programs including: GEAR UP Manoa Waipahu Complex, Manoa Educational Talent Search, Na Pua No‘eau, Program for Afterschool Literacy Support, PLACES (Place based Learning and Community Engagement in School), and the PAU Violence Program.

 Queen Lili‘uokalani Center for Student Services 211

-The Women’s Center is open weekdays and functions as a safe gathering place.
-It offers study lounges and meeting space, response and referral services, academic and personal development workshops, educational lectures and programs, a reading resource library, UH Manoa and community network opportunities, and a comprehensive UH/community information center.
+The Women’s Center functions as a safe gathering place for students.
+It offers study lounges and meeting space, crisis support and referrals to survivors of relationship violence, sexual assault, stalking, academic and personal development workshops, educational lectures and programs, a reading resource library, and a comprehensive community information center.

-The programs administered by the Women’s Center are: the Bridge to Hope Program; the Lesbian, Gay, Bisexual, Transgender Student Services Office; and the Program Against Violence to Women.
+The programs housed at the Women’s Center are: the Bridge to Hope Program; Student Parents at Manoa; the Lesbian, Gay, Bisexual, Transgender and Intersex Center; and the PAU Violence Program.